martin-dold/smartMug/README.md

 This chapter lists further features that can be added to the project.

+## Connect to the Restaurant

+A connection between SmartMug and the restaurant would allow the barkeeper to monitor the customers mugs using live data, i.e. the barkeeper is able to detect when to serve which guest based on the SmartMug data.
+Furthermore, this allows the customer to directly place an order to the barkeeper via wireless connection.

+## Payment via SmartMug App

+Once the connection to the restaurant is established, one may advance the SmartMug App to allow a digital payment method for the drinks.

+## Health monitoring

+The data the SmartMug App currently collects (sex, weight and total amount of liquid) allows to offer further services like health monitoring.
+The SmartMug App can detect when the user did not drink for some hours and can give warnings to ensure that a patient drinks enough liquid during a day.

 ## Security

 The current security mechanism relies on the encryption mechanism used by the wireless network (e.g. WPA2) both Android app and SmartMug are connected to.